 Chronic side-effects of UVA1 phototherapy include:

-UVA1 should not be used for patients that have serious photosensitivity disorders, particularly:
+UVA1 should not be used for patients that have photosensitivity disorders, particularly:

-UVA1 is a relatively new, unique, and possibly underused form of phototherapy that appears useful for treating atopic dermatitis and sclerotic skin diseases (scleroderma).
+UVA1 is a form of phototherapy that appears useful for treating atopic dermatitis and sclerotic skin diseases (scleroderma).
 Overall, the side-effects are well tolerated.
 The long-term adverse effects and effectiveness in other skin diseases remain uncertain.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.